alza54/hexen-dll-injector/README.md

 ## Overview

-HEX-EN is the first public DLL injector written with Node.
-I decided to combine power of Vue and Electron with C++ so I created this tool.
-I tried to keep code clean and bug-free.
-It is made mostly for CS:GO players who use internal DLL cheats (*yes, it is undetected..*).
-Feel free to contribute and use this code in your open-source projects.

-##### It was made using:
+HEX-EN is a DLL injector written in Node.js with a help of C++ bindings (Nan).
+Feel free to contribute and use the code in your open-source projects.

+##### Used projects:
 * [Node.js](https://nodejs.org/en/)
 * [Electron](https://electronjs.org/)
 * [Vue.js](https://vuejs.org/)